LMFT: Degree Programs and Training to Be a LMFT

 Doctorate Degree in Marriage and Family Therapy

-A bachelor's degree is required for entry into a doctorate program.
-Applicants without a master's degree in a relevant field are often required to complete master's level marriage and family therapy coursework before gaining admission.
+Applicants without a master's degree in a relevant field are often required to complete master's level marriage and family therapy coursework before gaining admission into the program.
 A specified number of supervised clinical experiences are required by some programs.

 Programs usually begin with coursework related to counseling and the understanding of family units.
 Students usually also must complete a research project or dissertation and internship or work study.
 Topics covered in the classroom portion of the program may include: